jjak0b/ansible_farm/docs/roles/kvm_provision.md

 kvm_provision
 =========

-This role configures and creates VMs on a hypervisor which supports libvirt API (QEMU, KVM, etc ...)
+This role configures and creates VMs on a hypervisor which supports libvirt API (QEMU, KVM, etc ...).

+- Create: Allow to specify how a VM should be defined and installed into libvirt by using a `VM definition` and a `libvirt XML template`.

+- Configure: Allow to specificy how a resource should be elaborated (an image disk, kernel, etc ...) by specifing `callback-tasks` .

 ## Vocabulary